Author's Guidelines

 Results

 A clear and concise Results Section should highlight the important results obtained.
-Data should be organized into Figures and Tables.
+Data should be organised into Figures and Tables.
 The same results should not be repeated in Figures and Tables.
 All Tables and Figures should be appropriately referred to within the text.
 Values already contained in the Tables need not be repeated in the Results Section.
 Qualitative as well as quantitative results should be included if applicable.

 Discussion

-This section should relate the Results Section to current understanding of the scientific problems being investigated in the field.
-This section apart from adducing scientific reason(s) to the results obtained must also present the theoretical implications and practical applications of the findings.
+This section should relate the Results Section to the current understanding of the scientific problems being investigated in the field.
+This section, apart from adducing scientific reason(s) to the results obtained, must also present the theoretical implications and practical applications of the findings.
 The authors should also identify where their findings agree and/or contrast with previously published studies.
 Reasons for such differences must also be advanced.
 This section must also be devoid of speculations that are not supported by findings in their present study.
 Results and Discussion may also be merged into a single Section.

 Conclusion